russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 How many times have you tried to find your glasses, only to realize they were sitting on top of your head all along?
 And how about your phone?
 Have you looked for it only to remember that you're actually talking to someone at that very moment?
 You're not alone!

-Regular physical exercise impacts more than your waistline as it also positively affects brain health.
-Studies consistently show that aerobic activities like walking, running, cycling, or swimming can increase the size of the hippocampus, the area of the brain responsible for memory and learning.
-Exercise stimulates the release of growth factors that promote the formation of new neural connections, improving both short-term and long-term memory.
+Regular physical exercise does more than just improve your fitness—it also has a positive impact on brain health.
+Research shows that activities like walking, running, cycling, and swimming can actually make the hippocampus, the part of your brain responsible for memory and learning, grow bigger.
+Exercise also triggers the release of growth factors that help form new connections between brain cells, which improves both short-term and long-term memory.

-Physical activity also enhances blood flow to the brain, ensuring it receives the oxygen and nutrients it needs to function at its best.
-Additionally, exercise reduces stress and anxiety, both of which can interfere with memory and cognitive function.
-The boost in mood and mental clarity that comes with regular exercise can make it easier to focus, absorb information, and recall details when needed.
+But that’s not all.
+Exercise also boosts blood flow to the brain, delivering oxygen and nutrients needed for optimal brain function.
+It reduces stress and anxiety, which can interfere with memory and thinking.
+The improved mood and mental clarity from regular exercise help you focus, learn, and remember details more easily.

-In her best-seller, 'Remember,' Lisa Genova explains how neuroscience views exercise, particularly the role of aerobic activity in stimulating the growth of new neutrons in the hippocampus, a process known as neurogenesis.
-When this happens, cognitive function and memory improve.
-Genova also highlights how even moderate exercise throughout life can reduce the risk of dementia and general cognitive decline.
+In her book ‘Remember,’ Lisa Genova explains how exercise, especially aerobic activities, helps create new brain cells in the hippocampus, a process called neurogenesis.
+She also points out that even moderate exercise throughout life can lower the risk of dementia and cognitive decline.

 "If you eat a daily diet of doughnuts, only go for a run if someone is chasing you, regularly sacrifice sleep by binge-watching entire seasons of the latest show on Netflix until 3 AM, and are chronically stressed, you'll most definitely accelerate the aging of your memory."